open-horizon/open-horizon.github.io/docs/installing/install_k3s_edge_cluster.md

 ## Introduction
 {: #intro}

-This content provides a summary of how to install k3s (rancher), a lightweight and small Kubernetes cluster, on Ubuntu Linux AMD64.
+This content provides a summary of how to install k3s (rancher), a lightweight and small Kubernetes cluster, on a recent Ubuntu LTS distribution.
 For more information, see the [k3s documentation ](https://rancher.com/docs/k3s/latest/en/){:target="_blank"}{: .externalLink}.

 ## Pre-requisites
 {: #reqs}

-* Architecture must be either x86_64 or arm64
+* Architecture must be either x86_64 (amd64) or arm64
 * Operating system must be modern Linux variant with 64-bit and systemd support

 **Note**: If installed, uninstall kubectl before completing the following steps.